mrocklin/blog/_posts/work/2019-02-27-slack-github.md

     As we adopt community maintained open source software we have to recognize that the broader team we're working with extends beyond the borders of those people that have access to our Slack.
-It is as if we only had meetings with half the team at a time.

 2. We want to record the conversation in case participants change in the future.

     Most development efforts change hands over time.
-The original designers and developers move on to other projects and new people arrive.
+We may work on this project today, but next month some of us will probably move on to other projects and new people will arrive.
 These new developers ask questions about why something was done and there are one of two answers, depending on whether the conversation was on Slack or GitHub:

     -  **Slack**: We had a conversation about this a while ago and decided that it was the right course of action.